fsantanna-no/ceu-docs/Polyconf/proposal.md

 # Title

 Embedding C/C++ in the Control Language Céu, a Case Study:
-Rewriting the Computer Game Pingus.
+Rewriting the Video Game Pingus.

 # Abstract
 (Public abstract, displayed on the website, max 512 characters)